 We are Robert and Tanja, originally from Holland but after 17 years living and working in Africa and South East Asia we feel rather cosmopolitan.
 Tanja works in International Development, Robert is a guide to Birdwatchers.
 In 2004 we bought a Finca (farm) in Arens de Lledo, in the beautiful Matarranya region of Spain.
-Ever since, we have been slowly developing the property as a eco-tourism and permaculture project.
-There is a lot of tasks to do as the property is 24 hectares of pine forest, old terraces, riverbank and fields where we want to practice straw bale gardening.
-We need help in building fences, gardening, building stables (straw bale construction) and a lot of other small projects such as a climbing wall and a zip line!
+Ever since, we have been slowly developing the property as a eco-friendly homestead and permaculture project.
+There are many tasks to do as the property is 24 hectares of pine forest, old terraces, riverbank and fields where we want to practice straw bale gardening.
+We need help in building raised beds, fences, gardening, building stables (straw bale construction) and a lot of other small projects such as a climbing wall and a zip line!

 WHAT HAPPENED IN 2019

 In and before 2018 we had seen 18 Workawayers (WAW’s) coming to help on the Finca.
 Just two people assisted in 2017 and 16 helped in 2018

 During this year we also had additional help, not via WAW: Mari, as a WAW, asked if Ida, her sister, could come as well.
 They were good company to Luisa, who was a WAW.
 Eric, Robert’s brother helped in the construction of ‘De Beer van Eric’, The Dutch word ‘beer’ means ‘support structure’, ‘Bear’ or ‘Hog’, choose yourself.
 Jessica came over for some time, she volunteers at the nearby Boodaville permaculture project, but found time to teach about hoof maintenance, the ponies maybe did not like it at first, but they are benefitting.
 And some friends from the Netherlands, Fer and Tineke a.k.a.
 Tina, helped to keep things going forward.
 Water and electricity on the finca restored.
 In all 24 people volunteered.